tdt93/Video_Quality_Rating/README.md

   + To install: Go to [**FFmpeg** download page](https://www.ffmpeg.org/download.html).
 Download the campatible version for your OS, extract the folder.

    On **WINDOWS:**
-    1. Rename the folder to: FFmpeg
+    1. Rename the folder to: ffmpeg
     2. Copy/Cut folder to **C Drive** (C:\)
     3. Open **Environment variables control panel**:
         + Open search bar